 Only personnel on active duty in the Armed Forces can take part in the golf championship organized by CISM, or under its auspices (CISM Regulations article 7.21).
-Competitors may be either professionals or amateurs, there is no distinction between an amateur and a professional player within this championship.
-The names of the athletes should be provided in the final agreement and must be confirmed during the preliminary meeting.
+Competitors may be either professionals or amateurs, but they will only compete within their separate categories.
+All competing amateur golfers must maintain their Amateur Status as defined by the USGA and R&A rules.
+At the time of registration, team captains/managers are to present the handicap cards to the organization committee/CGC.
+In case of non-availability of handicap cards, the respective player will not be allowed to participate in the amateur championship and will be considered a professional.
+The names of the athletes and which category they are competing (amateur or professional) should be provided in the final agreement, and must be confirmed during the preliminary meeting.